motion-kit/motion-kit/samples/README.md

 * HelloWorld - a very simple teacup demo
 * AutoLayout - demonstrates the constraints DSL
-* Chatty - This is a full-blown app, using AutoLayout and a Firebase backend
+* Chatty - This is a full-blown app, using AutoLayout, SugarCube, and a Firebase backend

 # OS X